Last updated on June 18, 2023 by Liza Hawkins

 And, unbeknownst to many, you don’t need to have the STARZ channel via your cable or satellite provider.
-In fact, as I’m writing this, I’m watching the Outlander Season 3 premiere … GAH!
+In fact, as I’m writing this, I’m watching an Outlander season premiere … GAH!
 And, because I’m a streamer, I’m catching it earlier than anyone who’s relegated to watching via a traditional TV schedule later this evening.

 Truth be told, though, I’ll be watching the episode a few times this week.
 Here’s why Outlander is so beloved:

-1. Diana Gabaldon is a whiz with detail and historical accuracy.
+1. Diana Gabaldon is a wiz with detail and historical accuracy.

 Knowing this going in makes it easier to stomach the 800+ pages per book.
 Her characters are well-developed, and even though there are a lot of them, it’s easier than you think to keep track of their stories.